dixonge/Vagabondians-grav/pages/03.blog/love-your-enemas/post.md

 dsq_thread_id: 3070695184
 category: Central America
 ---
 Warning: this post might get a bit graphic.
 You probably shouldn't read it while eating.
-You might not want to read it at all!ou know how old people can't seem to have a conversation without over-sharing about their bodily functions?
+You might not want to read it at all!
+You know how old people can't seem to have a conversation without over-sharing about their bodily functions?
 Yeah, that's how this is going to go.
 Alternate titles for this post that I considered:

   * The Enema Within
   * Public Enema #1